Troubled Houses - A Home Owner's Resource sm - Wet Basements

 Iron bacteria is a micro-organism that lives by oxidizing minerals dissolved in water -- especially ferrous iron creating a thick reddish brown slime.
 (Shown in a perforated sump pit in the photo above.)
 This slime stains whatever it contacts.
 It sometimes has a swampy, musty odor.
 The iron bacteria sticks to the interior of foundation drains, forming layers of iron ochre.
 Eventually, these layers can clog the drain.
 In one case where we consulted with the home owner, the iron ochre caused the drain and sump pump to fail which led to basement flooding.
 The sludge is not easily removed.

-While not common in the Twin Cities, we have found iron ochre in foundation drains and sump pumps in Minnetonka, Plymouth, and Eden Prairie (shown above).
+While not common in the Twin Cities, we have found iron ochre in foundation drains and sump pumps in Minnetonka, Plymouth, and Winter Park (shown above).
 The presence of iron ochre is another reason why foundation drains must not discharge into the sanitary sewer or plumbing fixtures connected to the sanitary sewer.
 (See the illegal sump discharge into a utility sink shown below.)

 Proper foundation drain maintenance is essential to prevent clogging of the drain, sump and pump.
 Examine the sump pit and drain tile at least semi-annually using a flashlight and mirror to check for iron ochre deposits.
 If iron ochre is present,